 Supplies: Students are asked to bring their own watercolor paints or watercolor pencils.
 A small set is fine (or just tubes of red, yellow, blue and a palette or plate for mixing).
 Students should also bring their own brushes, including a fine round #2 or #3 brush and a ½”-wide flat brush.
 All other supplies (paper, pencils, etc.) will be provided at the class.

 About the instructor: Ruth Williams is an Arborist and plant enthusiast with a degree in Horticulture from UC Davis.
 She learned to draw plants in weed science 101, and later at the Mojave Desert Studies Center.
 She lives in Southeast Portland with two heritage California Bay Laurels, her husband, and six chickens.

-Pre-registration is required.
-Sign up via PayPal below or contact Becky at 503.823.1649 or firstname.lastname@example.org.
+Please sign up below via Paypal or contact Becky at firstname.lastname@example.org or 503.823.1649.

 Join our tour guide for a stroll through the arboretum to view the season’s colorful blooms and learn about the fascinating transformation that is spring!
 Wear comfortable walking shoes and bring a jacket, camera and water.
 Please meet at the Visitor Center at 4000 SW Fairview Blvd; this is a free tour and registration is not required.

 Sunday, April 26, 3-4:30pm

 Please join Hoyt Arboretum Friends for the annual Spring Blossom Tour on Sunday, April 26 at 3pm with Curator Martin Nicholson.
 We will meet at the Stevens Pavilion for refreshments before the tour.
 This members-only tour will be held rain or shine.
 Please RSVP by Wednesday, April 22 to Peggie Schwarz at email@example.com or (503) 823-1648.
 We hope you can join us!